-- Petition Aprroved: Once the petition has been approved, you will submit your application and any required documentation to the USCIS.
+- Petition Approved: Once the petition has been approved, you will submit your application and any required documentation to the USCIS.

-- Biometrics Appointment: At this appointment you will be fingerprinted, have your photo taken, and signiture recorded.
+- Biometrics Appointment: At this appointment, you will be fingerprinted, have your photo taken, and signature recorded.

-- Interview: During the interview process you will meet with an agent from the U.S. Essembly or Consulat.
+- Interview: During the interview process you will meet with an agent from USCIS, embassy, or consulate, whichever agency or department may have jurisdiction over your case.
 Your eligibility for a green card will be reviewed during this interview.

-- Decision: After your interview, you will receive notification from the USCIS if your green card was approved.
+- Decision: After your interview, you will receive notification from the USCIS or consulate if your residence was approved.
 If your application was denied, you will receive information on how to make an appeal.

-For certain green cards, including those sponsored by a spouse or granted to entrepreneurs, when you are first granted your green card, it is on a conditional basis.
-A conditional green card is only valid for 2 years.
-During this time you must maintain your eligibility for U.S. permanent residency status.
-Within 90 days of your two year conditional green card expiring, you will need to file Form I-751 (or Form I-829 for entrepreneurs) to remove this conditional status.
-If you do not, your green card will expire and you are at risk for deportation.
+If you are granted a conditional green card, know that is only valid for 2 years.
+Within 90 days in advance of your two-year conditional green card expiring, you will need to file Form I-751 (or Form I-829 for entrepreneurs) to remove this conditional status.
+If you do not, your green card will expire, and you are at risk for deportation.
 Once the conditional status is removed, you are granted a 10-year green card.